SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Experiments

-Sensors on UAVs in deployable settings are not limited to RGB cameras.
-It is common to have UAVs deployed in the real-world with additional modality sensors, such as depth.
-Additional sensor modalities can also potentially help improve aerial scene understanding.
-In Table.~\ref{table:s2s_multimod_depth}, we check if assisting RGB with Depth observations for \csim viewpoints can help improve aerial semantic segmentation using M3L~\cite{maheshwari2023m3l}, a model capable of multimodal segmentation.
+Sensors on UAVs in deployable settings often include modalities beyond RGB cameras, such as depth sensors.
+These additional modalities can significantly enhance aerial scene understanding.
+In Table.~\ref{table:s2s_multimod_depth}, we investigate the impact of augmenting RGB data with depth observations from \csim viewpoints on aerial semantic segmentation using M3L~\cite{maheshwari2023m3l}, a multimodal segmentation model.
 Similar to our DAFormer~\cite{hoyer2022daformer} experiments, we consider a SegFormer equivalent version of M3L~\cite{maheshwari2023m3l} (with an MiT-B5~\cite{xie2021segformer} backbone).
 We test RGB and RGB+D models trained under $(h=35, \theta=45^{\circ})$ (moderate viewpoint) conditions on \csim and find that incorporating additional Depth observations can substantially improve recognition performance.
-This demonstrates that annotated images in \csim can be used to train multimodal scene-recognition models.
+This demonstrates that images in \csim can be used to train multimodal scene-recognition models.